omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

         dates_to_be_completed__date_completed=yesterday).exclude(
         dates_workout_completed__date_completed=yesterday).distinct()
   - have add result button that has default date of previous day
-- add a change scheduled date button on instances
-  - removes the date they don't want and adds new one
 - add create workout link to workout list page
   - under user authentication in template
 - create popup when workout is added to profile to ask if they just copmleted it/want to schedule it for today or another day